AGOberprieler/ginjinn/README.md

 	Exports the latest model checkpoint for detection to "my_project/model/exported".

+If you don't want to make any changes to any of the intermediary files, you can also run GinJinn with the `auto` command, which will run steps two to five without user interaction:

+	`ginjinn auto my_project`

+### Detection
-After step five, the project can be used for detection of structures in images:
+After step five successfully completed, the project can be used for detection of structures in images:

 `ginjinn detect my_project image_dir out_dir -t ibb -t ebb -t csv`